Dr. Frank J. Hayden Secondary School

 Dr. Frank J. Hayden Secondary School, is located in the northern area of Burlington, Ontario, Canada, at 3040 Tim Dobbie Drive.
 It is an English school in the Halton District School Board that as of September 2017 serves approximately 1600 grade 9-12 students.
 In its first year, Dr. Frank J. Hayden Secondary School served approximately 600 students in grades 9–10.
-The school is named for Special Olympics pioneer Frank Hayden.
+The school is named for Special Olympics pioneer Dr Frank J. Hayden.

 Co-curricular programs

 Dr. Frank J. Hayden has a wide variety of co-curricular programs, not called extracurriculars as that supports the notion that participating in clubs and teams is extra work, which is an idea that Hayden would like to discourage.
 Some of the clubs and teams that the school offers are: